motart/ai-bug-triage-agent/README.md

   directory containing your Terraform configuration.
 - To listen for new bugs over a WebSocket, set `JIRA_WS_URL` to the endpoint providing bug create events.
+- `PORT` and `HOST` allow configuring the webhook server's port and host.

 Run the agent and the variables in `.env` will be loaded automatically: